 A full-time Chief AI Officer costs £150,000–£250,000 base — plus NI, pension, and recruitment fees approaching £200,000 Year 1.
-For a UK SME with £2M–£50M turnover, that is an indefensible overhead for a single strategic role.
+For any SME or mid-market organisation across the UK, EU, or US with £2M–£50M turnover, that is an indefensible overhead for a single strategic role.

 As your Fractional Chief AI Officer, I sit at your board table 2–4 days per month.
 I build your AI roadmap, govern your deployments, select your tools, train your team, and report to your leadership.
 The same strategic capability.
 10% of the cost.